CS

 Feature Showdown

-The i30 Active gets an 8-inch touchscreen with wireless Apple CarPlay and Android Auto.
-Wireless connectivity is a genuine convenience advantage that you appreciate every time you get in the car.
-No cable, no fumbling.
-Just get in and your phone connects automatically.
+The i30 Sedan Active gets an 8-inch touchscreen with wireless Apple CarPlay and Android Auto.
+Wireless connectivity is a genuine convenience advantage on a daily basis: no cable, no fumbling, the phone connects on its own.

 The Mazda3 G20 Pure gets an 8.8-inch widescreen display controlled by a rotary dial on the centre console.
 Apple CarPlay is wired only.
 The screen is positioned higher on the dashboard, closer to the driver's line of sight, which Mazda argues is safer.
 The rotary controller takes a few days to learn but becomes intuitive quickly.